tombrereton/dotnet-api/README.md

 - _November 2024_: Use Mediatr with CQS.
 This is more in line with SOLID and Open Closed princinples; where each handler is responsible for 1 use case e.g. GetAccount or CreateAccount.
 This is in contrast to Service class which would be responsible for both of these use cases, as more use cases are added the service adopts too much responsibility, becomes less cohesive, and consequently becomes hard to maintain or modify.
+We also use Mediatr to prevent constructor explosion and implement cross-cutting concerns for both the Api and Background Worker.
 - _February 2025 (Exploring)_: Use [Discriminated Unions](https://github.com/mcintyre321/OneOf) (previously explored
   [Result](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern)
   objects) for control flow instead of exceptions.
 In common code paths like validation or business rules use Oneof<